TanStack/table/README.md

   />
 ```

 If you choose to change the core components React-Table uses to render, you must make sure your replacement components consume and utilize all of the supplied and inherited props that are needed for that component to function properly.
-We would suggest investigating [the source](https://github.com/tannerlinsley/react-table/blob/master/src/index.js) for the component you wish to replace.
+We would suggest investigating <a href="https://github.com/tannerlinsley/react-table/blob/master/src/index.js" target="\_parent">the source</a> for the component you wish to replace.

 ## Contributing